ISDM-G4/G4-ISDM-Project/README.md

 ### Problem definition
 The travel company is in need of a new call management system to improve sales efficiency.
 Relationship managers (RM) must be matched with customers based on both the RM's stastical profile and the customers.
 A tool known as the _Profiler tool_ will be used to develop these statistics.
 The system will use this information to select which RMs should attend to which customers.
 The new system must also be capable of effectively routing inbound calls depending on the customer's profile, prioritising those that are more likely to purchase packages.
 During peak times, an _Interactive Voice Response_ unit is required to prompt basic questions before an _Automatic Call Distributor_ routes the call to the first available RM.
 For outbound calls the system must be able to retrieve a list of potential customers using information from a database and then generate a suitable script for the matching RM that will handle the call.

-# Stakeholders
-### Major stakeholders
-- Travel Company (Product owner)
-- Relationship Managers
-- End-customers

-### Minor stakeholders
-- IT/Database engineer
-- Call/Routing engineer

-### Stakeholder information
-**Travel Company (Product owner)** refers to the owner of the travel agency who employs relationship managers.
-The owner holds a stake in the system due to their ownership of the company and is the client of the software project.

-**Relationship Managers** are employees of the travel agency who accept calls/enquiries from customers.
-Their role is to sell travel packages offered by the travel agency.
-The function of their role will largely remain similar in the new system but with enhancements to improve sales capability.

-**End-customers** are those who seek to purchase travel packages from the agency.
-Customers are able to call the travel agency and are expected to be routed to a relationship manager to talk to.
-The new system will improve on this by allowing simple questions to be automatically answered before a relationship manager is connected with the customer.

-**IT/Database engineer** is responsible for the handling of data regarding relationship manager statistics (their strengths, field of expertise, etc) and customers.
-Customer data will be used to measure sale probability.
-The database engineer is responsible for the management and correction of this private data.

-**Call/Routing engineer** is responsible for the operation of the in-house call management centre software.
-They are responsible for the maintenance of the system (both old and new) and its day to day operation.

 ### Point of View (POV) Statements
 The following POV statements reflect the requirements of the new system and its objectives.